Custodial symmetry, Georgi-Machacek model, and other scalar extensions: Conclusion

 This, in turn, affects the corresponding phenomenology.
 While our focus in this paper is not on the collider signals, we point out two important differences between GM and eGM models that should be relevant for a collider study.
 First, the CS multiplets, the triplet and the 5-plet, are no longer degenerate in the eGM model, and secondly, both the physical singly charged scalars have a doublet component which leads to a fermion-antifermion final state, and hence may change the search strategies.
 We will take up this study in detail in a subsequent publication.

 {\bf Acknowledgement}: We acknowledge helpful conversation with Biplob Bhattacherjee.
+We also thank Fran\c{c}ois Richard for helpful comments on the first version of the manuscript and sharing some interesting results with us.
 AK has been supported by the Science and Engineering Research Board, Government of India, through the grants CRG/2019/000362, MTR/2019/000066, and DIA/2018/000003.
 PBP thanks the same agency for the grant EMR/2017/001434.

 {\thesection.\arabic{equation}} \makeatletter \@addtoreset{equation}{section} \makeatother